 - Savings from the Joint Management and staffing restructure were based on a budget envelope to ensure the required savings would be achieved. - The business case identified savings from joint management and staffing restructure was based on a budget envelope to assure savings are achievable.
-Anticipated savings from the future transformation phase were not included because they will be reliant on the appetite of members for change and cannot be anticipated with enough assurance at this stage. - Reports will be submitted to keep Members informed and to enable the consideration of business cases and the shaping of shared services from 2014/2015 onwards.

-- There are also differences (e.g. Housing stock/coastal management) which can still be brought together under the joint management structure, although the scope for savings in these areas through joining services is obviously more limited - Staff briefings held throughout the process have clearly stated the reasons and advantages of the partnership.
-A monthly project newsletter was produced during development of the business case to keep staff informed and this has been replaced with the 'One Team' newsletter. - A risk register was developed and maintained as part of the business case process and was monitored and managed by the project board and JMAP.
+Savings from future transformation phase were not included because it relies on member appetite for change and cannot be anticipated with enough assurance at this stage. - There are many services delivered by both councils that can be integrated into a single delivery team - There are also differences (eg Housing stock/coastal management) which can still be brought together under joint management & structure, although the scope for savings in these areas through joining services is obviously more limited - Staff briefings held throughout the process have clearly stated the reasons and advantages of the partnership.
+A monthly project newsletter was produced during development of the business case to keep staff informed and this has been replaced with the 'OneTeam' - A risk register was developed and maintained as part of the business case process and was monitored and managed by the project board and JMAP.
 Following approval of the business case an implementation risk register has been drafted and this is monitored and managed by the project board and JPAG. - Risks associated with the Partnership project are also included in the joint TDBC/WSC Corporate risk register as appropriate.